What is the buffer account?

 How the buffer account works

-When a cardholder uses their card, if there was insufficient balance for the transaction then it would be declined.
+Normally, when a cardholder uses their card, if there is an insufficient balance for the transaction then it is declined.

 With the buffer account, the Contis platform forwards the authorisation request to the client for approval and at the same time validates that the buffer account on the Contis platform has sufficient funds.

-If client’s response is timed-out, then Contis will respond based of the configured Stand-In-Processing (STIP) settings, either approving or declining the transactions.
+If client’s response is timed-out, then Contis will respond based on the configured Stand-In-Processing (STIP) settings, either approving or declining the transaction.

-The principle for the buffer account is that the cardholder account balance aims to always remain at zero, so that the authorisation request always goes to the client for approval and the funds are debits from the buffer account before being credited to the cardholder account to authorise the transaction
+The principle for the buffer account is that when the cardholder account balance has insufficient funds to cover a transaction value requested by the customer, supplementary funds will be debited from buffer account to cover the remaining value of the transaction.
+When funds are requested from the buffer account, the authorisation request always goes to the client for approval and the funds are then debited from the buffer account before being credited to the cardholder account to authorise the transaction.
+A transaction can be partially or wholly funded by the buffer account.

 The STIP settings are configured in the Contis platform at client level after review and approval from both parties.
 Based on the settings, Contis will approve or decline authorisation requests on behalf of our client’s cardholder transactions when the client’s system is unavailable or unable to respond within a specified time limit.

-The limits and counts which can be specified within the Contis platform within the agreement at the level of
+The limits within the agreement can be specified within the Contis platform at the following levels: